He Was Not A Visitor After All

 Vaira then closed his eyes and slipped back into his memories.
 He waded through all his travels, through the demons he fought and horrors he had faced.
 He forced himself to remember a life he lived before that fateful night.
 A life before the pain.
 A life of innocence, of love.
 A life he once lived on these streets.

-A life in which his name was Mallikarjuna and he was in love with Deepa.Share
+A life in which his name was Mallikarjuna and he was in love with Deepa.Share this quote

 If this excerpt from Daitya Dairies: The Arrival, written by Aditya Kv, interests you and you want to know what happens next, let us know in the comments down below and remember to share this article!